 Except for investments by trustees of debt proceeds, the authority to invest District funds deposited with the county treasury is delegated to the County Treasurer and Tax Collector.
 Additional information about the investment policy of the County Treasurer and Tax Collector may be obtained from its website.
-The table below identifies the investment types permitted by California Government Code.
+The table on the following page identifies the investment types permitted by California Government Code.